-Each meeting will require a different process and type of conduct depending on what the objective is for the meeting.
-However, there are common threads that are needed for any type of meeting to be effective and some of them are listed below:
+Each meeting will require a different process and type of conduct depending on what the objective is.
+However, there are common threads that are needed for any type of meeting to be effective e.g:

 - Clear focus – everyone attending the meeting should be aware what the objective of the meeting is and why they need to attend.

-- Sign-posting – each meeting should start with an introduction and a summary of what the meeting is about and what needs to be done in the meeting.
-The work and discussion will take place and then each meeting should finnish with a quick round-up of what was decided.
+- Sign-posting – each meeting should start with an introduction and a summary of what the meeting is about and what needs to be done and finnish with a quick round-up of what was decided.